Updated: May 28

 I wonder if these same rays had brought my parents to America

 And I wonder if that beacon was really just a mirror?

 And if all of us keep changing because we never liked what we saw in the reflection?

 This is my experience as a Middle Eastern person in the United States.
 I have searched to find labels, communities, and identities that best matched my own experience.
 As I've learned more about my people, I've observed their strengths, flaws, and the unique ways we interact with those around us.
 American Reflections is a collection of my thoughts.

-Hi!
+Biography: Hi!
 I am a 15 year old sophomore from Southern California and am passionate about history, writing, politics, and social issues.
 I love learning and gaining perspective from other people's lives.
 I use poetry to answer the questions I have struggled with thought my life.
 I hope you enjoy and you can find me @eileensadati on instagram.